Kegmaker51/simpleShell/README.md

 LIMITATIONS:

-My shell is a bit heavy on the memory usage end of things.
+simpleShell is a bit heavy on the memory usage end of things.
 It also can only handle commands of up to 1024 (Not including null terminating character) characters.
 It also cannot handle the following number of history items SO PLEASE DO NOT USE THEM OR EVERYTHING WILL BREAK: